Leigh-Ola/booksra/misc/setup/index.md

-Make sure to replace db config in the environment variables Make sure to replace the JWT_SECRET in the environment variables Make sure to replace the SITE_ADMIN_EMAIL in the environment variables
+Make sure to replace db config in the environment variables Make sure to replace the JWT_SECRET in the environment variables Make sure to replace the SITE_ADMIN_EMAIL in the environment variables Make sure to replace the NODE_ENV in the environment variables Make sure to setup background job environment variables and activate cronjob